About the Developer-Led Growth Playbook for AI & Robotics 2026

 Yes.
 A silent founder is absent from the conversation that shapes how their company is perceived — not neutral.
 Three to five X posts per week on technical substance, in the founder’s voice.
 AI community members detect delegated corporate voice within a post and discount it entirely.

-5W Public Relations is one of the largest independently owned PR firms in the United States, with approximately 275 professionals and offices across the country.
-The 5W Technology Practice builds and runs developer-led growth programs for AI platform, ML infrastructure, AI application, and robotics companies — integrating founder voice, GitHub strategy, HN/PH launches, technical content, and AI safety communications.
-Founded in 2003 by Ronn Torossian.
-Led by CEO Matt Caiola.
+5W’s Technology Practice builds and runs developer-led growth programs for AI platform, ML infrastructure, AI application, and robotics companies — integrating founder voice, GitHub strategy, HN/PH launches, technical content, AI safety communications, and Generative Engine Optimization.